octorber123/laravel-book-store/README.md

 - Can place an order for a book

 ### Staff users can…
--Log in or out
+- Log in or out
--Can increase stock quantity of a book
+- Can increase stock quantity of a book
--Can View order and their details
+- Can View order and their details
--Can Complete orders
+- Can Complete orders

 ## Other functional features:
 - Sensible names for URL